elipousson/old_website/_notes/artifacts-american-past.md

 - cultural history of nineteenth and twentieth century America

 Comparative analysis can reveal "intriguing parallels and paradoxes" and "suggest a different angle of vision on the American past".

+# Historic Museum Village

+Try to perceive the historic museum village as:

+- A total living environment
+- A repository of cultural artifacts
+- An above-ground archaeological site

+Study village "as a macrocosm and in microcosm" (p.
+121)

+# Community History through Local Artifacts

+- Geological and geographical features (pp. 187 – 189 )
+- Landscape vegetation (pp. 189 – 191 )
+- Place and street names (pp. 191 – 192 )
+- Street histories (pp. 192 – 195 )
+- Vernacular buildings (pp. 195 – 197 )
+- Working places (pp. 197 – 198 )
+- Commercial archaeology (pp. 198 – 201)

+>In short, local and community history can be read in asphalt and cast-iron; in house of worship and in just plain houses; in diners and equestrian statues, in inner city neighborhoods and in suburban tracts, in city plans and city streets.
+To be sure, above-ground archaeology cannot be done without the data we normally find the library archives municipal record office and museums. ...
+Most historians know and use these documentary or verbal sources.
+We have been slow, however, in equipping ourselves with the visual literacy to a company our almost exclusive lexical literacy.
+I think we need to acknowledge that the past is visual as well as verbal. (pp. 202 – 203)

+# Coda

+Fallacies:

+1. History is progressive
+2. History is patriotic
+3. History is nostalgia
+4. History is consensus
+5. History is simple
+6. History is money

+See this list of [fallacies on Wikipedia](https://en.wikipedia.org/wiki/List_of_fallacies).

+Reflections:

+1. History should be inquiry
+2. History should be communal
+3. History should be personal